a2nt/frigate/README.md

 It's fork of Frigate [https://github.com/blakeblackshear/frigate] to run it at Rockchip based boards.
 For an instance Orange Pi 5
+All comercial and external services are removed.

 1) Pull the repo
 ```